 - Used by the crazy Eldritch Abomination-possessed cop in the Stephen King novel Desperation.
 One of the first signs that something is very, very wrong is when he mixes "I am going to kill you" into the Miranda rights.

 - In The Dresden Files, Karrin Murphy gets a couple of these in, usually alternating between reading the rights and continuing the conversation.
-The first was doing the speech to Dresden himself, in the middle of a crisis with a Our Werewolves Are Different raging loup-garroup.
+The first was doing the speech to Dresden himself, in the middle of a crisis with a raging loup-garou.
 She pauses in between sentences to berate Dresden for being an asshole.
 In the second, she's arresting Molly.

 - In the Monk novel Mr. Monk in Outer Space, we have a scene where Lieutenant Disher is arresting a guy who only speaks in the fictitious Dratch constructed language, and this gem:

 Lt.
 Randy Disher: You have the right to remain silent.
 Anything you say can and will be used against you in a court of law, regardless of what language you speak in, a real one or a TV one.

 - The issue of the rights being read out from memory was averted in Mr. Monk and the Blue Flu, where Monk does read the Miranda rights from a card like he is supposed to when arresting a suspect in a quadruple homicide.